c0771866/website/README.md

 routes: This directory contains the Express.js route handlers that will handle incoming HTTP requests.

-models: This directory contains the Mongoose models that define the data schema for the MongoDB database.
+models: This directory contains the Mongo models that define the data schema for the MongoDB database.

 controllers: This directory contains the functions that implement the business logic of the application.